sudoblockio/tackle/docs/development-roadmap.md

   param: $function_example foo "{{ a_list }}"
 ```

 Functions can then refer to other functions to also create nested logic.
+Functions will also support inheritance patterns to be able to extend a schema in or implement another function's methods.
+Ultimately these functions should have some object-oriented properties with the ability to use schemas such as OpenAPI to form the basis of extending functions with methods.

+Still working out the nomenclature for all of this so please raise issues if you have a suggestion around how to formalize these ideas.

 ## Help on Providers and Files